 Catherine explores the intersection between performance art, theatre, absurd humour and music.
 She combine actions, texts, choreography and extended use of the voice in a number of solo and collaborative projects.
 DIY song making is an integral part of her process in a number of solo and collaborative projects.

-She was commissioned by METAL and Ovalhouse in 2018 for a new work - Cyst-erAct, A live art music ritual looking at women's health, which showcased at the Southbank Centre to coincide with Unlimited festival at Sep 6th and has been on tour in Spring 2019 including at Summerhall for the Edinburgh Fringe.
+In 2019 She was commissioned by METAL and Ovalhouse for a new work - Cyst-erAct, A live art music ritual looking at women's health, which showcased at the Southbank Centre to coincide with Unlimited festival and was on tour in Spring 2019 including at Summerhall for the Edinburgh Fringe.

 She presented - 6 Broken songs at Giswil International performance Art festival, Switzerland in Sep 2019.
 Toured Free Lunch with the StenchWench in the UK from March 2017- April 2018.
 The preview was at Toynbee studios and at Common People festival at CPT, Colchester arts centre, Norwich arts centre and more.